The IDA project celebrated one year of successful savings in December

 Savers, project staff, and a representative from the Chicago Major's Office for People with Disabilities attended a ceremony honoring everyone's efforts.
 Thus far, the group has saved over $7,000 for goals such as post-secondary education, purchase of a condominium, or starting a small business.

-Asset Accumulation Through Individual Development Accounts
+Asset Accumulation through Individual Development Accounts

-The purpose of this project is to assist people with mental illnesses in accumulating financial assets for school, employment, or housing goals that promote their economic independence.
+The purpose of this project was to assist people with mental illnesses in accumulating financial assets for school, employment, or housing goals that promote their economic independence.
 Assets are developed through special savings accounts called Individual Development Accounts.
 These accounts are geared to the needs of low income individuals who are working and able to save limited amounts of money.
-Few IDA programs have been targeted to individuals with disabilities, and this project is the first designed to reach adults with psychiatric disabilities.
+Few IDA programs have been targeted to individuals with disabilities, and this project was the first designed to reach adults with psychiatric disabilities.

 IDAs are unique because individuals' savings are matched by financial contributions from local and governmental sources.
 Under the federal IDA program, an individual's savings are matched first by a non-federal source (such as a bank or philanthropic foundation), and second by the federal government using a specific matching formula.
 The amount of federal funds that may be allocated to an individual's account is $2000 per IDA, while there is no limit on the local match.
 Individuals' contributions to IDAs must come from earned income and must be used to help finance the purchase of a first home, small business capitalization, or post-secondary education.
 Participants also receive financial education and counseling.
 Under the federal program, savings accumulated in an IDA are not counted as assets when assessing SSI or SSDI eligibility and cash payments, thus removing this disincentive to asset accumulation faced by people receiving public disability income.
 As of 2003, 34 states, Washington, D.C., and Puerto Rico had passed IDA legislation, with over 500 IDA initiatives and 10,000 IDA savers nationwide.